Generative model for reciprocity and community detection in networks: Performance in real networks

 Here we show the ability of the models to reproduce network samples that replicate relevant network quantities.
 For each real network we infer the parameters by each model, and use them to generate five synthetic network samples.
-Fig.~\ref{figSI:RecREAL} shows the reciprocity $\mathsf{r}$.
+Figure~\ref{figSI:RecREAL} shows the reciprocity $\mathsf{r}$.
 For each model, it outputs the averages and the standard deviations over the five samples and the dashed red lines indicate the $\mathsf{r}$ value of the input datasets.
-We notice the heterogeneity of the analysed networks and how \mtrep\text{} adapts to all different situations, while the other models underestimate the true value most of the time.
-Fig. \ref{figSI:GiniCcREAL} shows the Gini index computed on nodes scores obtained with the SpringRank algorithm and the clustering coefficient.
+We notice the heterogeneity of the analysed networks and how \mtrep\text{} adapts to all different situations, while the other models underestimate the true value most of the times.